Where to Buy Professional Grade Epoxy Flooring Kits

 What should come in a real epoxy flooring kit before you order?

 Quick Answer: A real epoxy flooring kit should be built around the specific project.
 At minimum, it should include a 100% solids epoxy base coat, realistic coverage rates, the correct flake or pigment package when the system is decorative, a compatible topcoat, access to primer or moisture vapor barrier options, technical data, safety data, and clear installation guidance.
-If you are still deciding between full flake, partial flake, solid color, metallic, or commercial epoxy, start with the One Stop Epoxy Flooring System Builder or review our guide, Which Epoxy Flooring System Is Right for My Project?
+If you are still deciding between full flake, partial flake, solid color, metallic, or commercial epoxy, start with the One Stop Epoxy Flooring System Builder or review our guide, Which Epoxy Flooring System Is Right for My Project?.

 If you are searching for a professional grade epoxy flooring kit, the supplier you choose matters just as much as the coating itself.
 Most failed epoxy floors do not fail because epoxy is a bad product.
 They fail because the wrong system was used, the concrete was not mechanically prepared, moisture was ignored, the primer was skipped, the topcoat was too weak, or the seller did not understand the job well enough to recommend the right materials.